agathis-project/salix-arctica/README.md

 ## Idea
 ### Abstract
-The Root Module or Salix-Arctica is the first hardware component designed for the Agathis Gateway.
-It is the central processing unit of the gateway build around a Linux capable microprocessor.
-The root is designed to support building modular stacked systems sharing a vertical interconnect backplane called trunk.
-The trunk distributes power, control and data lines.
-The root takes the power from an under power module and distributes it over the trunk to the other modules in the gateway called branches.
-Among root-to-branch supported interfaces are USB2, SDIO, SPI and UART with options to migrate to USB3 and PCIe as needed.
-The root is provided as well with two Ethernet 10/100-BaseT ports as parts of a 3-way integrated Ethernet switch.
-The Agathis Gateway is aggressively designed for low power consumption including a low power microcontroller to handle the power-down and the stand-by states of the system, whereas the microprocessor handles the operation in active state.
+The root module is the first hardware component designed for the Agathis Gateway.
+It is the central processing unit of the gateway build around a Linux running microprocessor.
+The root is build to support robust stacked systems sharing a vertical interconnect trunk with the branch modules.
+The tree system is powered by an integrated stacked module.
+The root integrates a tree port ethernet switch whereas the branch modules are custom designed to interface with any communication medium.

 ### Motivation and Rationale